HC Fyn

 Handball Club Fyn better known as HC-Fyn was a short lived Danish handball club, that was founded in the spring of 2011 as a union between Faaborg HK and HC Odense, two clubs on Funen, Denmark.

 They played one single season in the Danish 1st Division.
-They went bankrupt at the end of their first season, as it becamec clear, they would not manage to get promoted to the top Danish division, Herrehåndboldligaen.
+They went bankrupt at the end of their first season, as it became clear, they would not manage to get promoted to the top Danish division, Herrehåndboldligaen.
 They finished 5th, one point behind TMS Ringsted in 4th, which would have secured play-off matches to be promoted.

 They played home matches in both Faaborg and Odense.